crcn/tandem-old/docs/mvp/README.md

 immediate TODO:

 - language server

-  - Error handling
+  - error linter
     - <import not found>
-    - tips about how to fix
-  - error linter

     - prohibit <script /> tags
     - prohibit function calls
   - warn linter (should have config so that user can turn on & off)
     - warn when CSS selector tag isn't used
     - warn if <property /> tag isn't present
   - DX enhancements

-    - alt + click import for definition file

     - jump to definition
 - React compiler
 - web preview for non-vscode users
 - pretty terminal compiler output